maowlmad/rtmidi2/README.md

 ## Usage Examples

-_rtmidi-python_ uses the same API as RtMidi, only reformatted to comply with PEP-8, and with small changes to make it a little more pythonic.
+_rtmidi2_ uses the same API as RtMidi, only reformatted to comply with PEP-8, and with small changes to make it a little more pythonic.

 ### Print all output ports

-    import rtmidi_python as rtmidi
+    import rtmidi2 as rtmidi

     midi_out = rtmidi.MidiOut()
     for port_name in midi_out.ports: